fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 fprime-util new --deployment
 ```

-When creating the deplyoment you will be asked two questions, answer them as follows:
+When creating the deployment you will be asked two questions, answer them as follows:

 ```
 [INFO] Cookiecutter: using builtin template for new deployment